 What is 'Ant-Man' About?

-Director Edgar Wright has been attached to the 'Ant-Man' movie for a long, long time (since before the Marvel movie universe was even a thing!) and in a 2006 interview, he mentioned that his script was essentially a heist movie that dealt with several generations of Ant-Men.
+Edgar Wright was attached to the 'Ant-Man' movie for a long, long time before he eventually dropped out (since before the Marvel movie universe was even a thing!) and in a 2006 interview, he mentioned that his script was essentially a heist movie that dealt with several generations of Ant-Men.
 This take seems to still be in play, confirmed by the casting of the older Douglas and the young Rudd.
 Exact details are still hush-hush, but a quickly changed Variety headline described Douglas as the "villain" of the movie, which is either mistake or a huge, massive spoiler ... and believe us, it wouldn't take much to make the conflicted, damaged Hank Pym into a bad guy.